-When using ESXi in conjunction with a Fibre Channel SAN, you must follow specific guidelines to avoid SAN problems.
+When you use ESXi with a Fibre Channel SAN, follow specific guidelines to avoid SAN problems.

-Cross off different links, switches, HBAs and other elements to ensure you did not miss a critical failure point in your design.
+- Verify different links, switches, HBAs, and other elements to ensure that you did not miss a critical failure point in your design.

-Ensure that the Fibre Channel HBAs are installed in the correct slots in the host, based on slot and bus speed.
-Balance PCI bus load among the available busses in the server.
+- Ensure that the Fibre Channel HBAs are installed in the correct slots in the host, based on slot and bus speed.
+Balance PCI bus load among the available buses in the server.

-Be cautious when changing IDs of the LUNs that have VMFS datastores being used by your ESXi host.
+- Be cautious when changing IDs of the LUNs that have VMFS datastores being used by your ESXi host.
 If you change the ID, the datastore becomes inactive and its virtual machines fail.
-You can resignature the datastore to make it active again.
+Resignature the datastore to make it active again.
 See Managing Duplicate VMFS Datastores.

-If there are no running virtual machines on the VMFS datastore, after you change the ID of the LUN, you must use rescan to reset the ID on your host.
-For information on using rescan, see Storage Refresh and Rescan Operations.
+After you change the ID of the LUN, rescan the storage to reset the ID on your host.
+For information on using the rescan, see Storage Rescan Operations.